cloudwatt/applications/bundle-trusty-zabbix/README_EN.md

 ### Please console me

-There there, it's okay...
+There it's okay...
 Zabbix stacks can be spawned from our console as well!

 To create our Zabbix stack from the console:

 1. Go the Cloudwatt Github in the [applications/bundle-trusty-zabbix](https://github.com/cloudwatt/applications/tree/master/bundle-trusty-zabbix) repository
 2. Click on the file named `bundle-trusty-Zabbix.heat.yml`
-3. Click on RAW, a web page will appear containing purely the template
+3. Click on RAW, a web page will appear containing the script
 4. Save the page to your PC.
 You can use the default name proposed by your browser (just remove the .txt if needed)
 5. Go to the [Stacks](https://console.cloudwatt.com/project/stacks/) section of the console
 6. Click on **Launch stack**, then **Template file** and select the file you just saved to your PC, and finally click